TASTE Food: The Automated Scope 3 Tool

 The food template document below is the template that must be filled out and uploaded in the SIMAP Basic and/or STARS tabs in order for the tool to be able to categorize the data correctly.
 Title (Item Name) is the only required column.
 Fill out other columns based on your available data and categorization intended use.
 Download the guidelines document below for more information.

-Please see below to download a filled out example of the input template.
+Please see below to download examples of the filled out input template and the outputs.

 Please download the document below for a detailed explanation of how to use TASTE Food, the website, and interpretation of the outputs.